Aberration-optimized electro-optic time lens with a tunable aperture: Spectral bandwidth compression of Gaussian pulses

 Solving for $\Delta f_\text{in}$, we obtain

-Equation~\eqref{eq:scalingRule} relates the input bandwidth to the time lens parameters, which is of practical importance because it will allow the user to find the input bandwidth that will fully utilize the aperture.
+Equation~\eqref{eq:scalingRule} offers a straightforward method to determine the input bandwidth that maximally utilizes the available aperture, based on the time-lens parameters.

-We calculate the input bandwidth according to Eq.~\eqref{eq:scalingRule} for a fixed modulation frequency ($\omega_m = 2\pi\times 10$ GHz), and using the collimation condition (Eq.~\ref{eq:cc}), we estimate the GDD.
-The results are shown in Fig.~\ref{fig:maxAper}.
-The output PEB is shown in Fig.~\ref{fig:maxAper}(a) and the quality of compression is shown in Fig.~\ref{fig:maxAper}(b).
-The white lines show the constant quality of compression, which corresponds to the quality (aberration)-limited aperture for a given modulation amplitude.
-The phase error along the marked lines of constant Q is shown in Fig.~\ref{fig:maxAper}(c).
-We observe that the quality of compression is related to the absolute maximum phase error regardless of the modulation amplitude and the aperture parameter.
-This means that we can choose $\alpha$ for a given modulation amplitude using Eq.~\eqref{eq:maxphase}, once agreed on the quality of compression desired by the application.
+To calculate the optimal aperture parameter $\alpha$ for a given modulation amplitude $A$, we simulate bandwidth compression for a range of aperture parameters and modulation amplitudes.
+For each value of $\alpha$ and $A$, we calculate the input bandwidth using Eq.~\eqref{eq:scalingRule} for a fixed modulation frequency ($\omega_m = 2\pi\times 16$ GHz) and estimate the required GDD using the collimation condition Eq.~\eqref{eq:cc} and Eq.~(7).

-The relationship between the aperture parameter and the modulation amplitude for a given quality of compression is plotted in Fig.~\ref{fig:maxAper}(d).
-This offers a scheme to choose quality-limited aperture parameter for a given modulation amplitude.
+The results of the simulations are shown in Fig.~\ref{fig:maxAper}.
+Figure~\ref{fig:maxAper}(a) shows the PEB of the output spectrum as a function of modulation amplitude and aperture parameter.
+The corresponding quality of compression $Q$ is shown in Fig.~\ref{fig:maxAper}(b).
+The dashed lines show the constant quality of compression for $Q = 0.75, 0.6,$ and $0.3$.
+The phase error along these contours, shown in Fig.~\ref{fig:maxAper}(c), suggests that the quality of compression is directly related to the maximum phase error, independent of the modulation amplitude or aperture parameter.